paulkogni/postdoc-year1/biweekly_meeting.md

 - [x] write Uni Basel IT support
 - [ ] potential Journals to submit Neonates paper
     - Frontiers in pediatrics or Journal of Pediatrics
+- [ ] talk to Beat and Florentin about internal wiki

 ## Questions for next meeting